Flaming Gorge

 • Backpack into the nearby High Uintas Wilderness Area.

 • Take a tour of the dam.
-It’s immense.
+It is immense.

 • Visit some of the interesting historic sites.

 • Mountain bike all over this area.
-Enjoy:
+Also enjoy:

 • windsurfing